 The conduct of preclinical animal studies should follow modern practices of humane care and use (please refer to Appendix A), including thorough veterinary medical record-keeping at all stages of the study, appropriate training of personnel, and adequate controls for the minimization of infections, pain and distress, and other experimental confounders.
-Standard operating procedures consistent with refinements, reductions, and where appropriate validated models exist, replacement, should also be implemented.
-FDA also http://www.fda.gov/MedicalDevices/DeviceRegulationandGuidance/GuidanceDocuments/ucm089543.htm requires that animal studies to support marketing and research applications are conducted in compliance with Good Laboratory Practice for Nonclinical Laboratory Studies (21 CFR Part 58).
+Standard operating procedures consistent with refinements, reductions, and where appropriate validated models exist, replacement, should also be implemented.4 FDA also requires that animal studies to support marketing and research applications are conducted in compliance with Good Laboratory Practice for Nonclinical Laboratory Studies (21 CFR Part 58).